RJauslin/rjauslin.github.io/_posts/2012-10-19-ot-matching.md

 # classes: wide
 ---

 ## Introduction

-In this vignette, we will explain how some functions of the package are used to estimate a contingency table.
-We will work on the `eusilc` dataset of the `laeken` package.
-All the functions presented in the following are explained in the proposed manuscript by Raphaël Jauslin and Yves Tillé (2021) [arXiv:2105.08379](https://arxiv.org/abs/2105.08379).
+In this vignette, we explore how key functions from the package can be used to estimate a contingency table.
+Our analysis is based on the `eusilc` dataset from the `laeken` package.
+Each function discussed here is thoroughly explained in the manuscript by Raphaël Jauslin and Yves Tillé (2021), available on [doi:10.1016/j.jspi.2022.12.003](https://doi.org/10.1016/j.jspi.2022.12.003).

-## Contingency table
+## Contingency Table

-We will estimate the contingency table when the factor variable which represents the economic status `pl030` is crossed with a discretized version of the equivalized household income `eqIncome`.
-To discretize the equivalized income, we calculate percentiles (0.15,0.30,0.45,0.60,0.75,0.90) of the variable and define the category as intervals between the values.
+To construct the contingency table, we examine the factor variable `pl030`, which represents economic status, in combination with a discretized version of the equivalized household income, `eqIncome`.
+The discretization process involves calculating specific percentiles (0.15, 0.30, 0.45, 0.60, 0.75, 0.90) of `eqIncome` and defining categorical intervals based on these values.

 {% highlight r %}